dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <!--DHIS2-SECTION-ID:program_rules_operators_functions-->

 > **Tip**
 >
-> You can nest functions within each other and with subexpressions to
+> You can nest functions within each other and with sub-expressions to
 > form more complex conditions.
 An example that produces the gestational
 > age in weeks, based on last menstrual date:
 >
 >     d2:floor( d2:daysBetween(#{lastMenstrualDate},V{event_date}) / 7 )

 > **Tip**
 >
 > The source type will determine how the d2: function calls will
 > evaluate a (sourcefield) parameter.
 >
 > Example: where \#{hemoglobinCurrent} is set to source type **Data
 > element in current event**.
 The following function call with evaluate
-> whether hemoglobin is entered in the current event.
+> whether haemoglobin is entered in the current event.
 >
 >     d2:hasValue( 'hemoglobinCurrent' )
 >
 > Example: where \#{hemoglobin} is set to source type **Data element
 > from the newest event in the current program**.
 The following function
-> call with evaluate whether there exists a value for the hemoglobin in
+> call with evaluate whether there exists a value for the haemoglobin in
 > any event in the enrollment.
 >
 >     d2:hasValue( 'hemoglobin' )
 >
 > Example: where \#{hemoglobinPrevious} is set to source type **Data
 > element from previous event** .
 The following function call with
-> evaluate whether there exists a value for the hemoglobin among the
+> evaluate whether there exists a value for the haemoglobin among the
 > events preceding the current event.
 >
 >     d2:hasValue( 'hemoglobinPrevious' )

 <table>